web-developer130/SmartServTeam-assignment3-4/README.md

 # SmartServTeam-assignment3-4

+our site is ready to be published at https://web-developer130.github.io/SmartServTeam-assignment3-4/
 3. Create a basic frontend of a login dashboard with the below mentioned  functionality The login page should look like below :
 The user name field should only accept an email format.
 The validation should happen through Javascript.